8 Diciplines (8D) Problem Solving Process

 Things to consider

-- Make 8D your organizations primary method of corrective action reporting
+- Make 8D your primary method of corrective action management and reporting